PrestaShop/open-source/content/support/_index.md

 ## Contact a professional

-If you need serious help with your project, your best choice is to get contact a professional.
+If you need serious help with your project, your best choice is to contact a professional.
 There are thousands of agencies and freelance experts located around the globe:

 * [List of agencies and experts](https://www.prestashop.com/experts) (sponsored by PrestaShop SA)
 * [Find a community expert on Slack]({{< relref "/slack" >}}) (within the `#jobs` channel)